Room 1805

 “Paulie, check the bathroom,” the tall man said to the short one.

-“Sure thing, Sal.”
-Paulie turned and ambled across the room.
-He reached for the handle and opened the door.
-As Paulie stepped into the dark bathroom he stumbled, his foot hitting the raised edge of the bathroom floor, and as he fell his gun clattered loudly against the door.
+Paulie reached for the handle and opened the door.
+The bathroom was dark.
+As he stepped in he stumbled, his foot hitting the raised edge of the bathroom floor, and as he fell his gun clattered loudly against the door.

 “Wake up the neighbors while you’re at it, numnuts,” Sal said, annoyed.

-Sal stepped toward Joe.
+Sal leaned in toward Joe.
 “Where’s the girl?”

 “She’s. . . she went downstairs,” he stammered.
 “Getting some drinks.”